akashdhage620/psd-mockup/README.md

 # psd-mockup
-A PSD mockup is a Photoshop design draft that visually represents a website's layout and elements.
+A PSD mockup is a Photoshop design draft that visually represents a website's layout and elements.<br>
 Author - Akash Dhage